hikee9123/MachineLearningLibrary/doc/user/methods/gradient_boosting.md

 // with `data::Save()`.
 mlpack::data::Load("gb.bin", "gb", gb, true);

-std::cout << "The number of weak learners being used by the tree is "
+std::cout << "The number of weak learners being used by the model is "
 << gb.NumModels() << "." << std::endl;

 ```